County Lands History

 County Lands currently has eleven employees, handling acquisition and title research for over fifty Capital Improvement Projects and numerous miscellaneous and administrative projects affecting approximately 2000 properties.

-The Division is also actively working on reducing the County Lands Inventory of properties that can be either sold, or donated to not-for-profit corporations, and therefore placed back on the tax roll.
+The Department is also actively working on reducing the County Lands Inventory of properties that can be either sold, or donated to not-for-profit corporations, and therefore placed back on the tax roll.
 To view a list of potential surplus properties and pertinent information, CLICK HERE.

 In 1996, there was a citizen's initiative to ask Lee County Government to purchase more land for preservation.
 An environmentally sensitive land conservation referendum was placed on the November 1996 ballot and passed.
-The Division of County Lands is responsible for coordinating this program.
+The Department of County Lands is responsible for coordinating this program.
 For more information on the Conservation Lands Program or to find out about nominating a property for consideration, CLICK HERE.